-ABIL has had a number of Chairs – Richard Morrison, Steve Winter (Titleworth), Norman Keen (Vice Chair, Headway East London), Dr Anita Rose (now at the Raphael Medical Centre), and Tony Hart (previously Queen Elizabeth Foundation Neuro Rehab Services, and now Headway West London).
+ABIL has had a number of Chairs – Richard Morrison, Steve Winter (Titleworth), Norman Keen (Vice Chair, Headway East London), Dr Anita Rose (now at the Raphael Medical Centre), and Tony Hart (previously Queen Elizabeth Foundation Neuro Rehab Services, and now Headway South East London/North West Kent).

 ABIL has had – and continues to have – many excellent and innovative Executive Committee members – mainly clinicians – but not entirely – for example, Adrian Whyatt, Dr John Murphy and Sarah Eynstone (brain injury survivors) and Norman Keen (a carer).
 Richard Greenwood, Patti Simonson and Norman Keen remain Executive Committee members to the present day, and Emma Taylor (Irwin Mitchell) has been involved in providing support to ABIL from the early days.